The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

 a) Non-Independent Directors (Non-IDs)

-IDs used various criteria and methodology practiced in Industry prescribed byNomination and Remuneration Committee (NRC)for evaluation of Non-IDs viz.
-M/s Venu Srinivasan Chairman and Managing DirectorSudarshan Venu Joint Managing Director HLakshmanan Dr. Lakshmi Venu and Rajesh Narasimhan Directors Chairman of the Board andBoard as a whole.
+IDs used various criteria prescribed by the Nomination and Remuneration Committee (NRC)for evaluation of Non-IDs viz.
+M/s Venu Srinivasan Chairman and Managing DirectorSudarshan Venu Joint Managing Director K N Radhakrishnan Director & CEO HLakshmanan Dr. Lakshmi Venu and Rajesh Narasimhan Directors and also of Chairman of theBoard and the Board as a whole.

 IDs were satisfied fully with the performance of all Non-IDs.

-They were satisfied with the Company's performance in all fronts and finally concludedthat the Board operates with global best practices.
+They were satisfied with the Company's performance in all fronts and finally concludedthat the Board operates with best practices.

 d) Quality Quantity and Timeliness of flow of information between the CompanyManagement and the Board

-All IDs have expressed their overall satisfaction with the support received from themanagement and the excellent work done by the management during the year under review andalso the relationship between the top management and Board is smooth and seamless.
+All IDs have expressed their overall satisfaction with the support received from themanagement and the excellent work done by the management during the year under review andalso that the relationship between the top management and Board is smooth and seamless.

 Key Managerial Personnel (KMP)

-Mr Venu Srinivasan Chairman and Managing Director Mr Sudarshan Venu Joint ManagingDirector Mr K N Radhakrishnan Chief Executive Officer Mr K Gopala Desikan Chief FinancialOfficer and Mr K S Srinivasan Company Secretary are KMP of the Company in terms ofSection 2(51) read with Section 203 of the Act 2013 as on date of this Report.
+Mr Venu Srinivasan Chairman and Managing Director Mr Sudarshan Venu Joint ManagingDirector Mr K N Radhakrishnan Director & CEO Mr K Gopala Desikan Chief FinancialOfficer and Mr K S Srinivasan Company Secretary are KMPs of the Company in terms ofSection 2(51) read with Section 203 of the Act 2013 as on date of this Report.